Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: SpTTN Kernels

 In a valid loop nest forest, all indices in a contraction term should be loop indices on the path between the corresponding leaf and the tree root, and the path should contain no additional or repeated indices.
-We refer to this order of loop indices as the \emph{index order} of the contraction term.
-If a vertex has multiple leaves in its subtree, the loop associated with that vertex contains all the contraction terms in that subtree.
-The leaves of the loop nest tree should define a valid contraction path for computing a kernel.
-We say a loop nest tree is fully-fused if no vertex has two consecutive children that correspond to the same index.
+We refer to this order of loop indices as the \emph{loop order} of the contraction term.
+For example, in Figure \ref{fig:fully_fused}(b), the loop order of the first term, $\tsr{T}_{ijkl}\cdot \tsr{W}_{lt}\rightarrow \tsr{X}_{ijkt}$, is $(i,j,k,l,t)$.
+If a vertex has multiple leaves in its subtree, the loop associated with that vertex contains all the contraction terms in that subtree. \begin{definition}[Loop Order] A loop order for a contraction path $(T,L)$, $L = (L_1,\ldots,L_N)$ is defined by an ordered collection $A=(A_1,\dots,A_N)$, where each $A_i$ is an ordered collection of the union of the indices in the 3 index sets contained in $L_i$. \end{definition} We say a loop nest tree is fully-fused if no vertex has two consecutive children that correspond to the same index.
+A fully-fused loop nest and the corresponding tree is obtained by fusion of the path graphs (loop nests) corresponding to each term in $A$.
+In Figure \ref{fig:fully_fused}(b), the path graphs corresponding to the contraction path terms are fused to obtain a fully-fused loop nest tree.
 A loop nest forest is fully-fused if adding a dummy vertex and connecting it to all roots in the forest yields a fully-fused loop nest tree.
-We refer to a tree with a single leaf as a \textit{path graph}.

-Figure \ref{fig:ig} shows loop nest forests for TTMc with an order 3 sparse tensor (Equation \ref{eqn:ttmc}).
+\conditionalPara{ Figure \ref{fig:ig} shows loop nest forests for TTMc with an order 3 sparse tensor (Equation \ref{eqn:ttmc}).
 A pairwise contraction of the kernel has two path graphs (independent trees, one for each contraction term), and the contraction path gives the order in which these terms are computed.
 This loop nest forest is equivalent to the loop nest presented in Listing \ref{lst:ttmc_pairwise}.
 Similarly, loop nest for an unfactorized contraction of the kernel can be represented by a path graph.
 The leaf corresponds to contracting the input tensors unfactorized to obtain the output tensor.
-The factorize-and-fuse approach in Listing \ref{lst:ttmc_fusion} yields a fully-fused tree as shown in Fig \ref{fig:ig_fused}.
+The factorize-and-fuse approach in Listing \ref{lst:ttmc_fusion} yields a fully-fused tree as shown in Fig \ref{fig:ig_fused}.}